As possible future trips are discovered and researched, their notes and links are recorded here for your perusal

 December: Bavaria, Austria & Prague

-Preliminary lodging searches revealed the King's Hotel, Kasererbraeu, Grand Hotel and Hotel U Tri Pstrosu.
+Preliminary lodging searches revealed the King's Hotel, Kasererbraeu, Grand Hotel and Hotel U Tri Pstrosu, and we'll utilize Eurail to get around.
 We hope to enjoy the Christmas markets, holiday choirs, a Krampus parade, and hopefully even a little snow!

 May - June: Great Britain

 The Scottish Highland Games are the main event, occurring from mid-May through the beginning of September.
 We could see, in London: the Houses of Parliament, Westminster Abbey, the Tower of London and Tower Bridge, the British Museum, Buckingham Palace, Hyde Park and Kensington Gardens, St. Paul's Cathedral, the London Eye at sunset, an evening cruise down the Thames, Harrod's, the Harry Potter studio, the Prime Meridian (GMT), catch a play in Shakespeare's Globe Theater, and a musical at West End.

 In South West England (Somerset County), we can take a historic steam engine to Dunster Castle, visit the Exmoor Owl & Hawk Centre and go on a red deer safari in Exmoor National Park.
 We'd stop by Stonehenge and Windsor Castle on the way.
 Stratford-upon-Avon looks like the perfect place to enjoy traditional thatched roof cottages like Anne Hathaway's Cottage.
 We could also visit Shakespeare's birthplace, Warwick Castle, the Baddesley Clinton Manor, Mary Arden's Farm and walk Henley Street in the old shopping district.